pmalley130/IPv6-Transition-Helpers-Public/README.md

 - enumerateSrc outputs all of the address objects in the source field of the policy
 - enumerateDst outputs all of the address objects in the destination field of the policy

+### Dualstack-Policy.ps1
+Dualstack-policy accepts a firewall policy, looks at the IPv4 sources and destinations, converts all groups and objects to IPv6, and adds them to the policy.
+Accepts pipeline input.
+Requires -policy (a firewall policy object returned by Get-Policy)

+### Update-PolicyAddresses.ps1
+Update-PolicyAddresses updates the IPv4 and IPv6 addresses in a policy object.
+Note, the firewall will return an error if you add a type of address to src and not destination, i.e., an IPv6 address in src and only IPv4 addresses in dst.
+Requires -fwfqdn (the FQDN of the firewall), -policyid (the policy # of the firewall policy you're updating), -vdom (the vdom the policy is in), [-srcaddr, -dstaddr] (hashtable arrays of values representing the IPv4 source and destination addresses to add to the firewall, only needs "name" key) AND/OR [-srcaddr6, -dstaddr6] (hashtable arrays of values representing the IPv6 source and destination addresses to add to the firewall, only needs "name" key)

 ### Get-AddressObject.ps1
 Get-AddressObject take the name of an IPv4 or IPv6 address object (assumes that the name contains the address itself) and returns the address object from the firewall.
 Requires -fwfqdn (the FQDN of the firewall), -objectName (name of the address object), and -vdom (the vdom the object is in).
 Returns null if object cannot be found.